Plugway/MusicDiskDj/README.md

 # Music Disk DJ

 ---
 This mod allows you to seamlessly search music from YouTube and Soundcloud within the game and provides the functionality to replace vanilla music discs with your favorite songs.
+Also share your playlists with other players via books (beta 0.8.0, YT only for now).
 The mod is designed to be fully client-side.
-In future updates, there will be a possibility to share your playlists with other players.

 ## Download